Buying GuideLast Updated: May 28, 2026· 10 min read

 SEER 10 SEER2 20 $375 to $450/year 8 to 13 years

-Some situations make replacement the clear choice regardless of the 5,000 rule:
+Some situations make replacement the obvious choice regardless of the 5,000 rule:

 • The system is under 10 years old.
-A relatively young system with a minor or mid-range repair is almost always worth fixing.
-Most major components have years of service life left.
+A relatively young system with a single repair is almost always worth fixing.
+Most components have years of life left.

-• The repair is minor and inexpensive.
-Capacitors, contactors, and fan motors are considered routine repairs regardless of system age.
-A $200 capacitor on a 14-year-old system that is otherwise running well is usually worth doing.
+• The repair is minor and routine.
+Capacitors, contactors, fan motors, thermostats.
+A $200 capacitor on a 14-year-old system that is otherwise running well is worth doing.

 System Size Standard Efficiency (SEER2 14 to 16) High Efficiency (SEER2 18 to 22)